How to use this help

 Jump between chapters of the current topic using links on the right side of your browser window.

-Click the search icon at the top right corner and star typing what you want to find.
+Click the search icon at the top right corner and start typing what you want to find.

 Use the See Also section at the bottom of the page to navigate to related topics.

 In most of descriptions and examples, C# is used as the target language.
 Some features may not be available or may work differently in other supported languages.
 Supported languages are often listed in the lower part of feature topics.
 Instructions and examples for specific languages are available in the ReSharper by language section.

 You can also study the matrix of features and supported languages in the ReSharper features in different languages topic.